ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_PWM_SS_2L/uz_pwm_ss_2l.rst

 For synchronizing multiple instances, the counter can be fed to subsequent instances.
 Furthermore, an interleaved operation is possible.
 Every half-bridge can be shifted individually.
+The IP-Core has a setting, at which point of the triangle signal the phase-shift and output of new inverter switching signals does happen.
 These features are the only difference between versions V3 and V4.
 In the standard block design of the ultrazohm_sw framework, 4 synchronized instances of this ip core are present with respective software driver instances for controlling up to 12 half-bridge phase legs.